StoneStepsInc/maxminddb/README.md

 In the GitHub workflow YAML, `PKG_REV` must be reset to `1` (one) every time MaxMindDB version is changed.
-The workflow file must be copied with the new version in the name.This is necessary because GitHub maintains build numbers per workflow file name.
+The workflow file must be renamed with the new version in the name.
+This is necessary because GitHub maintains build numbers per workflow file name.

 For local builds package revision is supplied on the command line and should be specified as `1` (one) for a new version of MaxMindDB.